 This is one of those questions that might have countless answers.
-I’ll never claim to have the end-all answers here, but I can give you all of our personal favorites, along with some serious research into the style of tequilas that work best for margaritas.
+I’ll never claim to have the end-all answers here, but I can give you all of our personal favorites.
+I’m sharing these opinions, along with some serious research into the style of tequilas that work best for margaritas.

 Regardless of my own personal opinions on brand or styles, experts will agree that 100% agave tequila is a requirement for good quality.

 It’s often found in a higher end, more expensive tequila, but you can certainly find affordable versions too.
 When you’re searching for one, 100% blue agave will always be noted on the label.

 I have loved learning more about the varieties of tequila in the world, and I am excited to take you on this journey with me.
 Let’s get started!

 Tequila is created from a particular type of agave plant, Agave tequilana Weber blue.
 It’s harvested during a very distinct stage of growth for optimal sweetness.
 It is only produced in Jalisco, and designated areas in four other Mexican states.

 The agave juice that is fermented and distilled into tequila comes from heating and crushing the piña, which is the pit at the center of the agave plant after the leaves are sheared.

 Tequila is produced under strict regulations in Mexico, regarding where and how it can be made.
 Fascinating, right?

 Did you know that there are actually five defined types of tequila?
 It’s not as simple as expensive tequila vs cheap tequila, I promise!
 However, it is as simple as two main categories that encompass all tequila.